Skip to main content

 How to Make a Report

-ICE provides detainees and their attorneys, family, friends, and associates multiple ways to report sexual abuse, retaliation for reporting sexual abuse, or staff neglect or violations of responsibilities that may have contributed to such incidents.
-Third parties not connected to a detainee can also report these allegations.
-Reports are confidential and may be made anonymously, both verbally and in writing.
+ICE provides noncitizens and their attorneys, family, friends, and associates multiple ways to report sexual abuse, retaliation for reporting sexual abuse, or staff neglect or violations of responsibilities that may have contributed to such incidents.
+Third parties may also report these allegations.
+Individuals can report allegations confidentially and anonymously, and both verbally and in writing.
+Facilities also have facility-specific reporting options available.

-The following offices accept reports of sexual abuse or assault:
+Below is a list of several Agency or Department-level offices that accept reports of in-custody sexual abuse or assault:

 Office of Inspector General/MAIL STOP 0305